-These interest rate options, purchased over-the-counter (OTC) from other financial institutions, are always entered into in the framework of economic hedges, but hedge accounting cannot be applied to them.
+These interest rate options, purchased over-the-counter (OTC) from other financial institutions, are always entered into in the framework of economic hedges, though hedge accounting is not applied to them.
+Note 24 contains further information on the cylinder caps.

 The options serve as protection against the interest rate risk.
 They are commitments by the seller to pay the buyer an interest rate difference in exchange for a premium paid by the buyer.